frePPLe/frepple/doc/developer-guide/creating-an-extension-app.rst

 Creating an extension app
 =========================

-The section describes how you can create a extension app that extends and customizes the data model and the user interface.

-This page outlines the steps involved in creating a custom app and explore the capabilities to tailor frePPLe to your business needs and process.
+This page outlines the steps involved in creating a custom app.
+It walks you through the technical step and explores the capabilities custom apps provide to tailor frePPLe to your business needs.

 * :ref:`app_prerequisites`
 * :ref:`app_folder`
 * :ref:`app_registration`
+* :ref:`app_dockerstart`
 * :ref:`app_attributes`
 * :ref:`app_models`
 * :ref:`app_migrations`